It’s 9:45 p.m. You need to run to the store for a gallon of milk. How do you get there?

 Case in point: Humidity, comfort, and your energy bills

-Let’s say you’ve got really efficient air conditioning equipment.
+Let’s say you’ve got efficient air conditioning equipment.
 18 SEER, variable speed compressor, variable airflow air handler… you’re good to go.
 Nothing can stop you from enjoying a comfortable summer.

 Nothing, that is, except springtime.